codecrafters-io/build-your-own-kafka/stage_descriptions/producing-messages-01-um3.md

 - 🔎 [Produce Request (v11)](https://binspec.org/kafka-produce-request-v11)
 - 🔎 [Produce Response (v11)](https://binspec.org/kafka-produce-response-v11)

 In this stage, you'll only need to add an entry for the `Produce` API to the APIVersions response you implemented in earlier stages.
-This will let the client know that the broker supports the `Produce` API.
+This lets clients know that your broker supports the `Produce` API.
 We'll get to responding to `Produce` requests in later stages.

 ## Tests